relekang/docker-webrtc-test/README.md

 # docker-webrtc-test
-A headless browser docker setup for testing webrtc
+A headless browser Docker setup for testing webrtc.
+This repo contains two Dockerfiles one for each of the browsers Firefox and Chrome.
+Both is automatically built on the Docker registry, see links below.
+Both images installs the latest stable version of the given browser and has a script called `start-test`, from which the browser is started with selenium.

 ## Usage
 Both Docker images takes two parameters: an url and a time-to-live.
 The browser will visit the web page for the